The First Rule Of Natural Horse Care

 In all seriousness, this way of horse keeping is what causes more lameness issues and other health problems.

-If we were to follow the first rule of natural horse care, we would create a boarding arrangement that encourages our horses to use their natural instincts to stimulate movement as well as other natural behaviors that are essential to a sound healthy horse.
+If you were to follow the first rule of natural horse care, you’d create a boarding arrangement that encourages your horse to use her natural instincts to stimulate movement as well as other natural behaviors that are essential to a sound, healthy equine.

-There are plenty of old wives’ tales on horse keeping practices that are not in the best interest of your horse.
+There are plenty of old wives’ tales on horse keeping practices that are not in the best interest of your equine partner.
 These practices vary and are far from what our horses need naturally.

-Oh and let’s not forget the big lush green pasture which is a founder trap!
-Well, you may think, at least my horse will get to MOVE 24/7.
+Let’s not forget the chemically fertilized, treated, weed-free, lush green pasture which is a founder trap!
+Well, you may think, at least my horse will get to move 24/7.
 What about the vet bills and possible lameness problems you will end up dealing with?

 Maybe these traditional ways of horse keeping work for you and maybe they don’t.